-Honestly, I have almost no recollection of those first few months after Emma was born, except for the pictures I took.
+Honestly, I have almost no recollection of those first few months after our second daughter was born, except for the pictures I took.

-Here we are, just over a year later, and things look a lot different.
 They often play together.
 There are wrestling matches and pillow fights.
 They play in the back yard and push each other on swings.
 They run races up and down the hallway and watch shows together.
 They know how to push each others buttons, make each other laugh (and cry).
-It’s not always rainbows and sunshine, but compared to last summer, it is a freaking picnic.
+It’s not always rainbows and sunshine, but compared to that first summer, it is a freaking picnic.
 It’s all relative.

-Can I just say something to you, sweet parents who have a baby and a toddler at home? (or two babies…)
+Can I just say something to you, you amazing heroes of parenting who have a baby and a toddler at home? (aka: two babies…)

 You can do it.
 You can do all things through Christ who gives you strength.

 Do nothing else.
 There is no pressure.
-If your kids nap at the same time, praise Jesus and then do something refreshing.
+If your kids nap at the same time, praise Jesus, then do something refreshing.
 For me, it was painting furniture.
-Maybe for you it’s binge watching netflix or reading a book or a manicure.
+Maybe for you it’s binge watching Netflix or reading a book or a manicure.